 Chris’ artwork often depicts flora and fauna of his Vancouver Island homeland, as well as the mythologies of his culture.
 His designs are rendered as carvings, paintings, glass works, and limited edition prints.

-In 2007, the Sidney Pier Hotel and Spa commission works of glass from Chris.
-He created three large scale etched glass panels for the hotel lobby, and smaller panels for each of its 55 rooms.
+In 2007, the Sidney Pier Hotel and Spa commissioned works of glass from Chris.
+He created three large-scale etched glass panels for the hotel lobby, and smaller panels for each of its 55 rooms.
 Chris gained further exposure through the hit television series Grey’s Anatomy in which some of his prints were featured.

 The rendering of his Salish Sea design on metal, canvas and paper are well known to the public.
 The large metal panel located near the ocean in Oak Bay is the background of photographs taken by residents and international visitors alike.
 This large panel was part of the Out of the Frame exhibition presented by the University of Victoria Legacy Gallery Downtown in the summer of 2016.
 Chris was one of eight Coast Salish artists who curated the exhibition in collaboration with visual anthropologist and curator, Andrea Walsh.
 Sweet Talk is the design created by Chris for the collective installation Out of the Frame, the signature piece of the exhibition.